How to Use a Bitcoin ATM (Comprehensive Step by Step Guide)

 Cost of Shipping and Installation

 After the machine is purchased, owners can expect added costs for shipping, installation, and delivery.
 These can run from $2000 to $3000.
 You will sometimes be offered the choice of purchasing additional software.
-The cost of installation and shipping will also depend on the model, as they will have different weights and sizes.
+The installation and shipping cost will also depend on the model, as they will have different weights and sizes.

 Commission and Transaction Fee